Shih Tzu

-Shih Tzus are known for their short snouts and large round eyes, as well as their long coat, floppy ears, and short and stout posture.
-They are well known for their playful personality and their calm and friendly temperament.

-They can adapt well to different situations.
-Due to their highly independent nature, they are not considered the most obedient breed.

 Description

-The Shih Tzu is a sturdy dog with a small muzzle and normally has large dark brown eyes.
-The Chinese have described their head shapes as "owl head" and "lion head", and their mouth as "frog mouths".
+The Shih Tzu is a sturdy little dog with a small snout and normally has large dark brown eyes.
+The Chinese have described their head shapes as "owl head" and "lion head", and their mouth as "frog mouths" and their lips as "earthworm lips".
 They have a soft and long double coat that will tangle and mat easily if not brushed at least every 2 or 3 days.
-A Shih Tzu should stand no more than 26.7cm (101/2") at the withers and with an ideal weight of 4.0 to 7.5kg (9 to 17 lb).
-Floppy ears are covered with long fur, and the heavily furred tail is carried curled over the back.
+A Shih Tzu should stand no more than 26.7 cm (101/2") at the withers and with an ideal weight of 4.0 to 7.5kg (9 to 17 lbs).
+Their floppy ears are covered with long hair, and their heavily hair-covered tail is carried curled over the back.
 The coat may be of any color, though white and with blazes of grey are frequently seen.
 A very noticeable feature is the underbite, which is required in the breed standard.

-Because of their long coat and fast-growing hair, regular grooming is necessary, which may be expensive.
-The traditional long silky coat, which tends to reach the floor, requires daily brushing to avoid tangles.
-The coat can be clipped short to simplify care, but still requires frequent brushing.
-For showing, the coat must be left in its natural state, though trimming for neatness around the feet and anus is allowed.
-The shorter cut is typically called a "puppy cut" or a "teddy bear cut" when the puppy cut is accompanied by a fuller, rounder face, resembling a stuffed animal.